Aydin-ab/ray-aydin/doc/source/ray-core/scheduling/memory-management.rst

 Application memory: this is memory used by your application
   - **Worker heap**: memory used by your application (for example, in Python code or TensorFlow), best measured as the *resident set size (RSS)* of your application minus its *shared memory usage (SHR)* in commands such as ``top``.
 The reason you need to subtract SHR is that object store shared memory is reported by the OS as shared with each worker.
 Not subtracting SHR results in double counting memory usage.
   - **Object store memory**: memory used when your application creates objects in the object store using ``ray.put`` and when it returns values from remote functions.
 Objects are reference counted and evicted when they fall out of scope.
 An object store server runs on each node.
 By default, when starting an instance, Ray reserves 30% of available memory.
-The size of the object store can be controlled by `--object-store-memory <https://docs.ray.io/en/master/cluster/cli.html#cmdoption-ray-start-object-store-memory>`_.
+The size of the object store can be controlled by ` ``--object-store-memory`` <https://docs.ray.io/en/master/cluster/cli.html#cmdoption-ray-start-object-store-memory>`_.
 The memory is by default allocated to ``/dev/shm`` (shared memory) for Linux.
-For MacOS, Ray uses ``/tmp`` (disk), which can impact the performance compared to Linux.
+For macOS, Ray uses ``/tmp`` (disk), which can impact the performance compared to Linux.
 In Ray 1.3+, objects are :ref:`spilled to disk <object-spilling>` if the object store fills up.
   - **Object store shared memory**: memory used when your application reads objects using ``ray.get``.
 Note that if an object is already present on the node, this doesn't cause additional allocations.
 This allows large objects to be efficiently shared among many actors and tasks.

 ObjectRef Reference Counting